david-dick/firefox-marionette/README.md

 accepts a hash as a parameter and adds the specified certificate to the Firefox database with the supplied or default trust.
 Allowed keys are below;

 - path - a file system path to a single [PEM encoded X.509 certificate](https://datatracker.ietf.org/doc/html/rfc7468#section-5).
-- string - a string containg a single [PEM encoded X.509 certificate](https://datatracker.ietf.org/doc/html/rfc7468#section-5)
+- string - a string containing a single [PEM encoded X.509 certificate](https://datatracker.ietf.org/doc/html/rfc7468#section-5)
 - trust - This is the [trustargs](https://www.mankier.com/1/certutil#-t) value for [NSS](https://wiki.mozilla.org/NSS).
 If defaults to 'C,,';

 This method returns [itself](https://metacpan.org/pod/Firefox::Marionette) to aid in chaining methods.